jack126guy/essentialgit/essential git.md

 The first step in working with remotes is to "add" it to your repository.
 This means creating a record of the URL or path, as well as a name.
 The name should be descriptive of its source, such as "company", "sourceforge", or "github".
 (SourceForge and GitHub are popular hosting sites for Git repositories.)

-(If you cloned from a repository, Git already added a remote called "origin", which refers to the repository from which you cloned.
+(If you cloned from a repository, Git already added a remote called `origin`, which refers to the repository from which you cloned.
 Git also already did a lot of the setup, which will be noted in each subsection.)

 Command-line syntax:

     git remote
-git remote add [name] [repository] git remote rm [name] git remote set-url [name] [repository]
+    git remote add [name] [repository]
+    git remote rm [name]
+    git remote set-url [name] [repository]

-The plain "git remote" command lists the remotes currently recorded.
+The plain `git remote` command lists the remotes currently recorded.

-The "git remote add" command adds a new remote.
-The "[name]" option is the name of the remote used in your repository, and "[repository]" is the URL or path to the actual repository.
+The `git remote add` command adds a new remote.
+The `[name]` option is the name of the remote used in your repository, and `[repository]` is the URL or path to the actual repository.

-The "git remote rm" command removes a remote; "[name]" is the name of the remote to remove.
+The `git remote rm` command removes a remote; `[name]` is the name of the remote to remove.

-The "git remote set-url" command reassigns a remote to a new URL or path.
-(The command is called "set-url", but a filesystem path works, too.)
+The `git remote set-url` command reassigns a remote to a new URL or path.
+(The command is called `set-url`, but a filesystem path works, too.)

-==Getting Commits from Remotes: Fetch
+### Getting Commits from Remotes: Fetch

 The next step is getting any commits that are already in the repository.
 This process is known as "fetching".

 Some interesting things happen when you fetch.

-Suppose this is a remote repository that you've called "ourproject":
+Suppose this is a remote repository that you've called `ourproject`:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - 11 <- master <- HEAD
                          \               /
                           - - 8 - - - - -
                                \
                                 <- test

 And this is your repository:

     1 - 2 - 3 - 4 - 5 <- master <- HEAD

 If these repositories are for the same project, commits 1-5 will be the same.

 After you fetch, your repository will look like this:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - 11 <- ourproject/master
                      \   \               /
                       \   - - 8 - - - - -
                        \       \
                         \       <- ourproject/test
                          \
                           <- master <- HEAD

 Git combined the commits from the remote with the ones in your repository.
 Git figured out that the commits in your repository are the same as the ones in the remote, so Git combined the commits it fetched with the commits you already have.

-Notice that Git created new branches in your repository that start with "ourproject/".
+Notice that Git created new branches in your repository that start with `ourproject/`.
 These are called "remote-tracking branches".
 These reflect where the branches are on the remote when you last fetched from it.
 Git treats these branches differently; you can't checkout these branches in the normal way, and you can't delete them in the normal way either.

-(If you cloned from a repository, Git has already fetched commits from it and created the remote-tracking branches starting with "origin/".)
+(If you cloned from a repository, Git has already fetched commits from it and created the remote-tracking branches starting with `origin/`.)

 Most likely, the remote includes commits from other contributors, so you should include them in your own work.
 Git won't let you put your work into the remote if it doesn't include other contributors' work as well.
 To include their work, merge "ourproject/master" into "master".
 Afterwards, your repository will look like this:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - 11 <- ourproject/master
                          \               / \
                           - - 8 - - - - -   <- master <- HEAD
                                \
                                 <- ourproject/test

-Notice how the merge was a fast-forward, because your "master" has no work that is not also in "ourproject/master".
+Notice how the merge was a fast-forward, because your `master` has no work that is not also in `ourproject/master`.
 When you merge remote-tracking branches, they're just like any other merges.
 (Merge commits can be created, and conflicts can come up.)

 Oftentimes branches are removed from the remote because they've been merged.
 Git doesn't automatically remove the remote-tracking branches, though.
 To do this, you should be able to specify an option to "prune" the remote-tracking branches when you fetch.

 Command-line syntax:

-git fetch [-p] [remote] [refspec] git remote prune [remote]
+    git fetch [-p] [remote] [refspec]
+    git remote prune [remote]

-The "[remote]" option is the name of the remote, and "[refspec]" is the branches to fetch.
+The `[remote]` option is the name of the remote, and `[refspec]` is the branches to fetch.
 It can get complex, but the simple case is just a list of branches separated by spaces.
-If "[refspec]" is omitted, Git will fetch all branches.
+If `[refspec]` is omitted, Git will fetch all branches.

-The optional "-p" option (shown in brackets in the syntax) tells Git to prune the remote-tracking branches whose branches no longer exist in the remote repository.
-You can also run "git remote prune" to do this.
+The optional `-p` option (shown in brackets in the syntax) tells Git to prune the remote-tracking branches whose branches no longer exist in the remote repository.
+You can also run `git remote prune` to do this.

-==Getting and Merging Commits from Remotes: Pull and Tracking
+## Getting and Merging Commits from Remotes: Pull and Tracking

 "Pulling" is an automatic process that fetches and then merges in one step.
 It's a bit strange: Git fetches the commits from all branches (and updates the corresponding remote-tracking branches), but it only merges the branch to which HEAD points.
 The appropriate remote-tracking branch is merged in.

 Wait, "appropriate" remote-tracking branch?
-In our example we merged "ourproject/master" into "master".
+In our example we merged `ourproject/master` into `master`.
 They have the same name (at the end, at least).
-But what if you had two remotes, both with "master" branches?
-Then you'd have "ourproject/master" and also, say, "other/master".
+But what if you had two remotes, both with `master` branches?
+Then you'd have `ourproject/master` and also, say, `other/master`.
 Which would be merged?

 If your repository is not set up, the answer is neither.
-As a matter of fact, Git won't automatically merge "ourproject/master" even if it is the only remote-tracking branch with the name "master".
+As a matter of fact, Git won't automatically merge `ourproject/master` even if it is the only remote-tracking branch with the name `master`.

 To set this up, you need to set your branch to "track" this remote-tracking branch.
 Yes, there are two uses of the term "track".
 Your branches track remote-tracking branches, and the remote-tracking branches track the actual branches on the remote.

 This is actually a good way to think about it:

     your branches --(track)--> remote-tracking branches --(track)--> branches on remote

 When you pull, the commits move in the opposite direction, like this:

     your branches <--(merge into)-- remote-tracking branches <--(merge into)-- branches on remote

 Setting up your branches to track remote-tracking branches automates the pulling process, and it also helps you work with multiple remotes.
-Remember "ourproject/master" and "other/master"?
-You could set your "master" branch to track "ourproject/master" and another branch called "othermaster" to track "other/master".
+Remember `ourproject/master` and `other/master`?
+You could set your `master` branch to track `ourproject/master` and another branch called `othermaster` to track `other/master`.
 That way you can pull from both remotes and make sure the merge process goes the way you want.

-(If you cloned from a repository, Git already set up your branches to track all the remote-tracking branches from "origin".
+(If you cloned from a repository, Git already set up your branches to track all the remote-tracking branches from `origin`.
 You can change this tracking if you'd like.)

 Command-line syntax:

     git pull [remote] [refspec]
     git pull --all [refspec]
     git branch {-u [upstream] | --set-upstream-to=[upstream]} [branch]

-The "git pull" command pulls from a remote.
-The "[remote]" option is the name of the remote.
-Use "--all" instead of the name of a remote to pull from all remotes.
-The "[refspec]" option is the same as for fetching.
-That is, it can get complex, but the simple case is a list of branches separated by spaces, though it can get more complex; if "[refspec]" is omitted, Git will pull all branches from the given remote.
+The `git pull` command pulls from a remote.
+The `[remote]` option is the name of the remote.
+Use `--all` instead of the name of a remote to pull from all remotes.
+The `[refspec]` option is the same as for fetching.
+That is, it can get complex, but the simple case is a list of branches separated by spaces, though it can get more complex; if `[refspec]` is omitted, Git will pull all branches from the given remote.

-The "git branch" command with the options shown sets up tracking.
-It tells the branch named in "[branch]" (one of your branches) to track "[upstream]" (a remote-tracking branch).
-The "-u [upstream]" and "--set-upstream-to=[upstream]" options mean the same thing; you don't have to include both.
+The `git branch` command with the options shown sets up tracking.
+It tells the branch named in `[branch]` (one of your branches) to track `[upstream]` (a remote-tracking branch).
+The `-u [upstream]` and `--set-upstream-to=[upstream]` options mean the same thing; you don't have to include both.

-==Putting Changes into Remotes: Push
+## Putting Changes into Remotes: Push

 After you've done your work, it's time to put your work into the remote repository.
 This is called "pushing" to the repository.

 Your branches tracking the remote-tracking branches also determine where your work will go when you push:

     your branches --(merge into)--> remote-tracking branches --(merge into)--> branches on remote

 The merges in the diagram must be fast-forwards.
 Your branches must include all the work in the remote repository.
 If they don't, Git will refuse to push under normal circumstances.
 Even if you've merged the remote-tracking branches, the actual branches may have new work.
 So you might have to pull (fetch and merge) before you push.

 Command-line syntax:

     git push [remote] [refspec]

-The "[remote]" option is the name of the remote, and "[refspec]" is the branches to push.
+The `[remote]` option is the name of the remote, and `[refspec]` is the branches to push.
 It can get complex, but the simple case is just a list of branches separated by spaces.
-If "[refspec]" is omitted, Git will push all branches to the given remote.
+If `[refspec]` is omitted, Git will push all branches to the given remote.